bThink-BGU/BPjs/docs/source/install-bpjs.rst

 Running BPjs from the Commandline
 ---------------------------------

 This is a .jar file containing all the dependencies needed for running BPjs, so it's the only file you need.
 Useful for running BPjs stand-alone.
-This file is available at our `release page`_, with the suffix ".fat.jar".
+This file is available at our `release page`_, with the suffix ".uber.jar".

 Using Maven
 ------------